Ashtanga Vinyasa Yoga Series: Importance Of Regular Practice

 Ashtanga Vinyasa System: The Primary, Intermediate & Advanced Series

-Ashtanga Vinyasa System of yoga is comprised of three powerful groups of asana sequences in ascending order of difficulty that effectively purify, strengthen and open the body in preparation for higher yoga and meditation.
+Ashtanga Vinyasa System of yoga comprises three powerful groups of asana sequences in ascending order of difficulty that effectively purify, strengthen and open the body in preparation for higher yoga and meditation.
 These three groups of Asana sequences in the Ashtanga Vinyasa system are referred to as series.
-The sequences of asanas function like a combination lock.
+The lines of asanas function like a combination lock.
 When performed correctly, with correct alignment, and in the proper order, the body and the mind open.

 The Primary Series

 The first sequence is the Primary Series (Yoga Chikitsa, Yoga Therapy).
 Primary Series functions to heal, detoxify and align the body, with a focus, particularly on the realignment of the spine.
 Through consistent practice of the first series, foundational strength, endurance, and flexibility are built in preparation for fully accessing the benefits and effects of the subsequent series.